...

 Appearance

 The Bullhead Brown is a smooth and slimy-skinned fish species.
 They grow to be about one foot in length on average but can grow up to 20 inches long.
 They have a yellowish brown-colored body that tends to be more yellow around the belly and dark olive on top.
-The Horned pout has a broad and flat head, which is one of the characteristic appearances of catfishes.
-In addition, they have a squared-off tail fin, a pectoral spine with saw-like teeth, and dark chin barbels.
+The horned pout has a broad and flat head, which is one of the characteristic appearances of catfishes.
+In addition, they have a squared-off tail fin, a pectoral spine with saw-like teeth, and dark chin barbels similar to a Snakehead.
 Its pectoral spines with strong barbs and pigmented chin barbels are key distinguishes of the brown bullhead fish.
 The squared-off tail fin is only slightly notched, with the ventral and dorsal lobes angling inward.

 One of the most apparent features is the presence of long and mildly thick whiskers around its mouth.
 In addition, there are sharp spines on their fins that play a significant role in protecting the fish from predators and helping them catch prey.